I was nearly thirty-five when I went to massage school.

 One of the classes in the curriculum was raw foods.

 Food having energy was discussed a lot, but in a way that was new to me.
 I knew that food gave you energy, but I never really thought of food as being infused with its own energy.
 It was easy for me to make that connection with plants.
 It was harder for me to wrap my mind around the emotions of an animal at slaughter, like fear, being infused into the meat.
 It made me more mindful of everything I put in my mouth.
 At one point I lived mainly on pomegranates and rice.
 I didn’t know what a good choice looked like anymore, but I was learning.

 I learned how to make almond milk, lasagna in a dehydrator, and tofu cheesecake.

 Then there was wheat grass.
 I’ve seen fields of wheat grass.
 It’s real pretty in the spring, but in class we grew it in trays and juiced it.
 It smells like the barn, – processed greens.
 The smell makes me gag.
 I stuck with it though because the pros outweighed the cons, and I couldn’t eat pomegranates and rice forever.
 It turns out that wasn’t such a great choice either.

 I slowly adopted many great new habits.
-When I returned to North Dakota the following spring friends commented on how radiant my skin looked.
-I jokingly called it my high pro glow after a popular dog food commercial.
+When I returned to North Dakota the following spring, friends commented on how radiant my skin looked.
+I jokingly called it my high pro glow.

 This is a lifestyle I can stick with; mindfully choosing ingredients, and preparing food with love and care.
 In my world it’s okay to have green juice and the occasional homemade donut.